-The instructions which show you how to make a parachute kite are step-by-step and illustrated throughout by high-quality close-up photographs.
-But first, here's a few things about this scaled-down replica of a sky-diver's canopy...
+The instructions which show you how to make a parachute kite are step-by-step and illustrated throughout by high-quality closeup photographs.
+But first, here are a few things about this scaled-down replica of a skydiver's canopy.

-Here's the button, for secure purchases via Stripe or PayPal...
+Here's the button, for secure purchases with a credit card or PayPal:

-My 3rd prototype was made from fairly heavy plastic.
-Two types of heavy-duty painter's drop-cloth.
-The ribs were from bright orange 2-ply garden bag plastic.
-Mainly for a splash of color!
+My third prototype was made from fairly heavy plastic—two types of heavy-duty painters' drop-cloth.
+The ribs were from bright-orange two-ply garden-bag plastic.
+That was mainly for a splash of color!

 Avoid the expense of spar material.
 In fact, if you have your own flying line(s) already, plus some large bags and sticky tape at home, your total spend might actually be zero!

 The e-book itself is also fully tested since I build the final prototype from my own instructions.
-Just to be sure the steps make sense and are error-free.
+That is just to be sure the steps make sense and are error-free.

 One of my Soft Series kites can be taken anywhere, anytime.
-They are so compact that one kite might even scrunch up into a trouser pocket.
-Or at least a jacket pocket.
-Definitely into a spare corner of a small back-pack or other carry-bag.
-You could go for a walk or a bike-ride...
-No-one would suspect that you had a decent sized kite ready to fly at a moment's notice!
+They are so compact that one kite might even scrunch up into a trouser pocket or at least a jacket pocket.
+It would definitely fit into a spare corner of a small backpack or other carry-bag.
+You could go for a walk or a bike-ride.
+No-one would suspect that you had a decent-sized kite ready to fly at a moment's notice!

 So, for any sort of outdoor setting you can get to with not much more than the clothes on your back—take a kite to fly once you get there!
 A small stake winder doesn't take much room either, or just wind some line directly around the kite itself.

 with any kite design from this site, whether sparred or not, there is

 the huge satisfaction of seeing something fly that you made with your